openshift/runbooks/alerts/AggregatedAPIErrors.md

 $ oc get configmaps -n kube-system extension-apiserver-authentication
 ```

-you can save those certificates into a file and use the following command to
+You can save those certificates into a file and use the following command to
 check the end dates:

 ```console